vicke4/digitalgarden/src/site/notes/Entetainment/Tour/andaman.md

 	- Laxmanpur beach
 		- Beautiful sunset.
 		- Must visit due to the abundance of marine life & corals during low tide.
+		- Only visit during low tide to view sea animals.
 		- Can take guides.
 			- Recommended to know about Marine creatures.
 			- ₹500 per trip.